shigashiyama/seikanlp/README.md

-# SeikaNLP (version 0.0.1)
+# SeikaNLP (version 0.0.1b)

-SeikaNLP is a Natural Language Processing Toolkit including word segmenter, POS tagger and general sequence tagger.
+SeikaNLP is a Natural Language Processing Toolkit including word segmenter, general sequence tagger and dependency parser.

 ## Requirements

 - Python 3 (tested with 3.6.0)
-- Chainer v2 (tested with 2.0.0)
+- Chainer v3 (tested with 3.2.0)
 - numpy (tested with 1.13.0)
 - gensim 2.3.0 or lator